 - Analyze your political and social media tone and identify areas for improvement

-- Compare your tone to that of your competition
+- Compare your style to that of your competition

 - Identify critical messages you want to communicate to your audience